 Contemporary THA techniques have evolved into press-fit femoral and acetabular components.
 In general, femoral stems can be categorized into the following general designs:

 One THA prosthesis includes a press-fit acetabular component, neutral polyethylene liner, and either a MoP, CoP, or CoC head/liner construct depending on patient age and projected activity level.
 In addition, patients with poor bone quality are often considered for a cemented femoral stem option.
 This concept is particularly relevant in the THA treatment for active, elderly patients with displaced femoral neck fractures.

 According to the most recent American Academy of Orthopaedic Surgeons' (AAOS) Guidelines for the treatment of symptomatic osteoarthritis of the hip or knee, strong or moderately strong recommendations for nonoperative treatment was endorsed for the following modalities:

 Corticosteroid injections can be therapeutic and/or diagnostic for symptomatic patients.
-This can be particularly beneficial in patients when confounding conditions of lower back pain and lumbar spinal stenosis with or without radicular symptoms is in the clinical picture.
-In addition, a cane has the ability to decrease the joint reaction forces generated in the hip.
+This modality can be particularly beneficial in patients when confounding conditions of lower back pain and lumbar spinal stenosis with or without radicular symptoms potentially add clinical ambiguity to the diagnostic workup.
+In addition, a walking cane has the ability to decrease the joint reaction forces generated in the hip.
 When patients present with unilateral hip pain, they should be instructed to use the cane with the contralateral upper extremity.

 Other modalities for symptomatic management that were not supported but are often considered reasonable alternative treatment measures to help manage symptoms secondary to hip arthritis include but are not limited to acupuncture, viscoelastic joint injections, and glucosamine and chondroitin supplements.